akshayjshah/blog/posts/building-a-blog.md

 I have trouble matching my clothing, let alone the dozens of small elements that make up a website, so creating an attractive design for my new site was a daunting task.
-Luckily, nobody needs to see my first efforts---I decided to use Twitter's [Bootstrap][] framework instead.
+Luckily, nobody needs to see my first efforts --- I decided to use Twitter's [Bootstrap][] framework instead.
 It's clean, attractive, and mobile-friendly, and it's teaching me some of HTML5's new tricks.
 [{less}][less], the CSS meta-language Boostrap uses, is also